The Obama administration just announced that fighting Medicaid fraud is going to be a “key priority” for the final year of the president’s term.

 Federal law requires federal and state officials to protect Medicaid from such abuses, and the Obama administration has promised that it would improve oversight.

 But those efforts aren’t working.
-The rate of improper payments actually increased from 2013 to 2014.
+The rate of improper payments actually increased between 2013 and 2014.

 Medicaid’s chronic fraud problem stems from its structure.